cheng2zhang/tempering/prog/NAMD/README.thstat.md

 Our fix is to simply abandon the invalid temperature transition and keep the old adaptive temperature, just as one would do in a failed Monte Carlo move.

-#### Miscellaneous changes
+#### Miscellaneous modifications

-Now allowing adaptTempInFile and adaptTempBins to be set simultaneously, the former overrides the latter.
+  * Allowing adaptTempInFile and adaptTempBins to be set simultaneously, the former overrides the latter.
+  * Adding the first column of the restart file with the inverse temperature.
+  * Using the average energy computed from the integral identity as the average energy in the restart file.
+  * Adding the option `adaptTempFixedAve` to the fix the average energies from the input restart file.

 #### Issuing a warning for using adaptive tempering with the original velocity rescaling